openhab/openhab-docs/configuration/things.md

 		]
 }
 ```
-Trigger channels are defined with the keyword Trigger and only support the type String.
+Trigger channels are defined with the keyword `Trigger` and only support the type `String`.

 #### Referencing existing channel types